-- 3.1 Cartesian coordinates, distance between two points, section formulae, shift of origin. - 3.2 Straight lines and pair of straight lines: Equation of straight lines in various forms, angle between two lines, distance of a point from a line, lines through the point of intersection of two given lines, equation of the bisector of the angle between two lines, concurrent lines. - 3.3 Circles and family of circles: Equation of circle in various form, equation of tangent, normal & chords, parametric equations of a circle, intersection of a circle with a straight line or a circle, equation of circle through point of intersection of two circles, conditions for two intersecting circles to be orthogonal. - 3.4 Conic sections: parabola, ellipse and hyperbola their eccentricity, directrices & foci, parametric forms, equations of tangent & normal, conditions for y=mx+c to be a tangent and point of tangency.
+- 3.1 Cartesian coordinates, distance between two points, section formulae, shift of origin. - 3.2 Straight lines and pair of straight lines: Equation of straight lines in various forms, angle between two lines, distance of a point from a line, lines through the point of intersection of two given lines, equation of the bisector of the angle between two lines, concurrent lines. - 3.3 Circles: Equation of circle in standard form, parametric equations of a circle. - 3.4 Conic sections: parabola, ellipse and hyperbola their eccentricity, directrices & foci.